Faculty Profile - Ken Rasmussen

 - Research & Publications

-As the associate director of the Johnson-Shoyama Graduate School of Public Policy, Ken Rasmussen works closely with the JSGS leadership team in developing the school’s academic programs, conferences, executive training programs and other engagement strategies.
-He reports directly to the provost at the University of Regina and is a member of Dean’s Council and the University Leadership Team.
-In addition to these roles, Rasmussen has a continuous level of interaction with university administrators in both institutions and at all levels, and with the provincial and federal governments with whom the school partners in executive training and internship programming.
-His areas of research interest include public enterprise management, administrative reform, administrative history, non-profit organizations, ethics and leadership, and provincial politics.
+As the former associate director of the Johnson-Shoyama Graduate School of Public Policy, Ken Rasmussen worked closely with the JSGS leadership team in developing the school’s academic programs, conferences, executive training programs and other engagement strategies.
+Rasmussen's main research interests include public enterprise management, administrative reform, administrative history, non-profit organizations, ethics and leadership, and provincial politics.

 Phone: (306) 585-5463